Step-By-Step Poster Printing Guide

 Custom poster printing can be tricky!
 Getting extra help in printing posters of any size, including scaling vector graphics upwards or downwards for standard 18 X 24 poster printing, is part of Bestype Printing’s commitment to you.
 We’ve shown thousands of clients how to print a poster, and we’re determined to make it easy for you!
 When New Yorkers ask, “Where can I print a poster?” the design community points them to Bestype Printing.

-How to Print a Poster
+7 Step Guide to Printing a Poster

 Thinking about what you want your poster to look like when it rolls off the press will help guide your design choices.
 Deciding how to print a poster means selecting methods and media.
 Your poster printing methods include standard-size digital printing, but traditional poster printing techniques abound.
 Screen printing, lithography, flexography, and letterpress produce outstanding, memorable posters.
 Your media, the material you print your poster on, can be glossy or matte poster paper in many weights, card stock, or foam core board.